findsylls: A Language-Agnostic Toolkit for Syllable-Level Speech Tokenization and Embedding: Introduction

 Syllables provide a natural temporal unit for modeling speech, sitting between short analysis frames and longer lexical units such as words.
-Syllable‑level representations have recently been shown to support efficient spoken language modeling, self-supervised word discovery, and downstream speech tasks, by drastically reducing sequence length while preserving linguistic structure \cite{choSylberSyllabicEmbedding2024, baadeSyllableLMLearningCoarse2024, wangUnsupervisedSpeechRecognition2025, lee_scaling_2026}.
+Syllable-level representations have recently been shown to support efficient spoken language modeling, self-supervised word discovery, and downstream speech tasks, by drastically reducing sequence length while preserving linguistic structure \cite{choSylberSyllabicEmbedding2024, baadeSyllableLMLearningCoarse2024, wangUnsupervisedSpeechRecognition2025,leeScalingSpokenLanguage2026}.

-Self‑supervised learning (SSL) frameworks such as VG‑HuBERT \cite{pengWordDiscoveryVisually2022, pengSyllableDiscoveryCrossLingual2023}, SD‑HuBERT \cite{choSDHuBERTSentenceLevelSelfDistillation2024}, Sylber \cite{choSylberSyllabicEmbedding2024} and SyllableLM \cite{baadeSyllableLMLearningCoarse2024} demonstrate that syllabic structure can be induced from large quantities of unlabeled audio, yielding syllable‑granular tokens at a rate of 4-5Hz \cite{libermanSyllableRhythmEnglish2023} and support competitive performance in spoken language modeling.
-Recent work on syllabic spoken language models further shows that syllable‑level tokenization can match or surpass high‑frame‑rate SSL tokens on spoken language understanding benchmarks while reducing training time more than twofold and FLOPs by approximately fivefold, underscoring the practical scalability benefits of syllabic units for long‑context modeling \cite{lee_scaling_2026}.
-However, these models inherit the computational cost and pretraining biases of their base encoders, and their “syllable” units emerge only after multi‑stage distillation from frame‑level features.
+Self-supervised learning (SSL) frameworks such as VG-HuBERT \cite{pengWordDiscoveryVisually2022, pengSyllableDiscoveryCrossLingual2023}, SD-HuBERT \cite{choSDHuBERTSentenceLevelSelfDistillation2024}, Sylber \cite{choSylberSyllabicEmbedding2024} and SyllableLM \cite{baadeSyllableLMLearningCoarse2024} demonstrate that syllabic structure can be induced from large quantities of unlabeled audio, yielding syllable-granular tokens at a rate of 4-5Hz \cite{libermanSyllableRhythmEnglish2023} and support competitive performance in spoken language modeling.
+Recent work on syllabic spoken language models further shows that syllable-level tokenization can match or surpass high-frame-rate SSL tokens on spoken language understanding benchmarks while reducing training time more than twofold and FLOPs by approximately fivefold, underscoring the practical scalability benefits of syllabic units for long-context modeling \cite{leeScalingSpokenLanguage2026}.
+However, these models inherit the computational cost and pretraining biases of their base encoders, and their “syllable” units emerge only after multi-stage distillation from frame-level features.
 Recent work in unsupervised lexicon learning further shows that mismatches between a SSL model’s pretraining languages and the target language can reduce segmentation accuracy by 20–30\%, and that representation quality, rather than clustering algorithms, is the dominant bottleneck even for English and Mandarin \cite{adendorffUnsupervisedLexiconLearning2025}.